nmwsharp/recipes/content/post/Japanese Milk Bread.md

 Make tangzhong by combining all ingredients in a small saucepan and whisking rapidly over low heat.
 Once the mixture comes together to a thick paste, transfer to a bowl and allow to cool during next steps.

-Warm milk to ~90F, then add yeast and mix.
+Warm milk to ~90F (slightly above room temperature), then add yeast and mix.
 Allow to sit for ~10 min while proceeding with next step.

 Make dough by combining bread flour, salt, and sugar in a mixing bowl.
 Whisk together, then add milk/yeast and tangzong.
-Mix hand & need (with dough hook if using mixer) until it comes together, scraping sides as needed.
+Mix hand & knead (with dough hook if using mixer) until it comes together, scraping sides as needed.

 Add in butter a little at a time, while mixing on medium-low.
 Once butter is all incorporated, knead (on medium) for ~5 min.